royalmo/street-view-gan/README.md

 The models are trained using Pau Chambaz's
 [Google Street View Dataset](https://www.kaggle.com/datasets/paulchambaz/google-street-view).

-You will also find the report (pdf TODO LINK) that I submitted for the MSc course, where I wrote all the juicy details.
+You will also find the report ([pdf](https://github.com/royalmo/street-view-gan/releases/latest)) that I submitted for the MSc course, where I wrote all the juicy details.

 ## Install steps

 First, get yourself with a copy of the repository.
-You can download the latest release (TODO LINK) in order to get the trained models and builded PDF report.
+You can download the latest release ([link](https://github.com/royalmo/street-view-gan/releases/latest)) in order to get the trained models and builded PDF report.

 Once inside, **the first time only**, setup venv and install the required packages.